 Certified health data analysts (CHDAs) are responsible for collecting and analyzing healthcare data into useful pieces of information.
-They have the knowledge and skills to collect, manage, analyze, and transform data into timely and accurate information.
+They have the knowledge and skills to collect, manage, research, and transform data into timely and accurate information.

 Healthcare data analysts are often referred to as health information management analysts or healthcare business analysts.
 Their work involves gathering and interpreting data from a variety of sources such as electronic health records, cost reports, patient satisfaction surveys, and billing claims.
 Their end goal is to help organizations improve their quality of care, lower costs, and enhance their patient experience.

 These professionals provide data support, conduct research, and improve information quality and accuracy using software and statistics.
 They may also have additional responsibilities such as automating external and internal reports, helping hospital executives understand data, and creating dashboards for presentation at the executive level.

 - Interviewing personnel and conducting onsite observations to determine the methods, equipment, and personnel that will be required

 - Recommending new systems and procedures